 Microneedling is tightening, lifting and rejuvenating the skin through collagen activation.
 Optimally, this procedure is performed with an approved “pen” with disposable needle cartridges.
 The pen is gently pressed into the skin (starting at a depth of about 0.5mm) in “hash-tag” swiping patterns encouraging the breakdown of undesired sunspots, promoting collagen production and healing to rid the skin of fine lines and wrinkles.

-It is world-class Collagen Induction Therapy, a unique blend of both micro-needling combined with AnteAGE stem cell Cytokine serum and moisturizer.
-Cytokines, (bio-signals harvested from human bone marrow) are introduced into the skin layers through many microscopic pin points, allowing the dermal lay of the skin to benefit from proteins that promote skin healing unlike any other treatment.
+It is world-class Collagen Induction Therapy, a unique blend of microneedling combined with AnteAGE stem cell Cytokine serum and moisturizer.
+Cytokines (bio-signals harvested from human bone marrow) are introduced into the skin layers through many microscopic pinpoints, allowing the skin’s dermal layer to benefit from proteins that promote skin healing unlike any other treatment.

 Certified Microneedling professionals

 Certified professionals have access to specialized equipment that is not readily available for consumer purchase.
-At our studio we use Eclipse Pen, a Health Canada Approved Class 2 Medical microneedling device that works to tighten and rejuvenate the skin.
+In our clinic we use Eclipse Pen, a Health Canada Approved Class 2 Medical microneedling device that tightens and rejuvenates the skin.
 Effectively reducing fine lines and wrinkles, pores and stretch marks; keloid, surgical and acne scars.
-Our unique spring-loaded needle tip uses automatic vibrating stamp-like motions that enhance results and offers a more controlled and safer method of treatment than other micro-needling devices.
+Our unique spring-loaded needle tip uses automatic vibrating stamp-like motions that enhance results and offer a more controlled and safer treatment method than other microneedling devices.

-Our use of patented pens comes with disposable single-use microneedling tips and they come in sterilized individual packages that are easily replaced.
-The pen has 12 stainless steel micro-needles that can be adjusted from 0.5mm to 2.5mm giving practitioners an innovative tool helping clients achieve the results they desire.
+Our use of patented pens comes with disposable single-use microneedling tips, and they come in sterilized individual packages that are easily replaced.
+The pen has 12 stainless steel microneedles that can be adjusted from 0.5mm to 2.5mm giving practitioners an innovative tool to help clients achieve desired results.
 The depth can be adjusted according to the different treatment areas.
-Deeper is not always better and in fact less is more.
+Deeper is not always better, and in fact, less is more.
 This pen can easily manoeuvre facial contours and delicate features like eyes, nose and mouth.

-A certified professional will know that your treatment should not result in a scary blood-facial but instead you should see only a few pin-point blood spots appearing over the face as the treatment is underway.
-More pin-point blood spots is an indicator that the treatment is too deep and is causing needless inflammation.
+A certified professional will know that your treatment should not result in a scary blood-facial, but instead, you should see only a few pinpoint blood spots appearing over the face as the treatment is underway.
+More pinpoint blood spots are an indicator that the treatment is too deep and is causing needless inflammation.

 Is microneedling, and microneedling with Cytokines safe?

 Microneedling, if practiced by a trained professional adhering to the safety standards and best practices, is very safe.
-In circumstances it is the most effective treatment with the most minimal amount of discomfort, healing time and risks.
-The growth factors of Cytokines is very safe and the products are subjected to a rigorous testing and screening process.
-The micro-needling practice is not a medical procedure and is not identified as a “controlled act” under The Regulated Health Professions Act, 1991, S.O.
+It is the most effective treatment with the most minimal amount of discomfort, healing time and risks.
+Cytokine growth factors are very safe and the products are subjected to a rigorous testing and screening process.
+The microneedling practice is not a medical procedure, and is not identified as a “controlled act” under The Regulated Health Professions Act, 1991, S.O.
 1991, c.18 Section 27.
 For more information about medical procedures please consult with the College of Physicians and Surgeons.